BryanCasanelli/MNIST-to-PNG/README.md

 The files are decompressed in PNG format and are separated based on their label.

+There is two versions: a single core script and a multicore script.
+The multicore script uses a max of 10 CPUs.

 To excecute the script go to the folder where the MNIST files are and type: python3 data_to_img.py

-The script uses a max of 10 CPUs to decompress the images.